HarrisonHemstreet/TIL-2023/achievements-and-complements.md

 # 30 August 2021
 * Took the inititive of directing a creator on Fiverr to make a video transition for each of our videos here

+# 7 September 2021
+* After their 2 o'clock meeting, Karl came out and told me that I just got assigned task RS-8193.
+He said that he was fighting for me to take this task on even though people in the meeting were saying it was too hard for me right now.